 If the interviewing consular officer cannot issue a visa on the day of the interview because information or documentation is lacking, the officer will suspend the processing of the application under INA Section 221(g).
 The applicants will be informed at that time what information is required to finalize the visa application and to complete the adjudication.
 Most often, the applicant is missing important documents such as birth certificates, marriage certificates, affidavits of support, or medical examination reports.

-The submission by the applicant of any additional information is done through the courier SF Express at one of the following locations and times:
+The submission by the applicant of any additional information is done through at all the courier SF Express designated locations and times, please visit Application Refused under INA 221(g) for detailed information.

 Applicants will need to bring the following to the SF Express office: